kyleterry/jot/README.md

 ===

 Jot is a simple and editable pastebin that's super easy to host yourself.
-It doesn't require installation of large dependancies and everything runs from a single binary.
+It doesn't require installation of large dependencies and everything runs from a single binary.
 Outside a data dir and encryption seed file for password generation, you don't need a programming language installed or assets anywhere on your server.

-Making things even easier is a docker image that will create your seed file for you and store it in a volume mount.

-Jot is meant to be used heavily on the command line or within programs, but you can also use it to quickly share a text file (like code or configuration) with a friend.
-There is no web interface outside a help manual returned from a `GET` request to `/`.

 ## Features